 Other Causes – Fix SCCM Client Issues

-- Client policy polling interval more frequently
+- Client policy polling intervals more frequently.

-- Hardware Inventory is scheduled more frequently
+- Hardware Inventory is scheduled more frequently.

-- Client policy polling interval more frequently
+- Client policy polling intervals more frequently.

-- Hardware Inventory is scheduled more frequently
+- Hardware Inventory is scheduled more frequently.

 - Client Policy for Content Cache

-- SCCM Maintenance Cleanup Tasks are running to delete unwanted objects?
+- Are SCCM Maintenance Cleanup Tasks running to delete unwanted objects?

 - Active Directory Discovery is configured properly?